 The majority of IT services will involve both core and chore tasks.
 As you develop your model for IT service management, determine what proportion of each service is core vs. chore.

-This is the type of chart every IT managed services provider builds on order to understand how much it costs to deliver each service to client and determine where to invest.
+This is the type of chart every IT managed services provider builds in order to understand how much it costs to deliver each service to the client and determine where to invest.
 For organizations that are not in the technology services business, the chart is equally useful in determining how much it costs your company to deliver these services.

 Questions to Ask